James Clark (Bible Christian): Vegetarian movement

-Clark served as honorary secretary to the Vegetarian Society for many years.
-In 1902, he chaired the annual meeting of the society.
-Clark also represented the society at international congresses, including those in Chicago (1893), St. Louis (1903), Paris, and Cologne.
-He was active up until a month before his death, attending the May meeting of the Vegetarian Society in Cambridge.
-Additionally, Clark helped establish the International Vegetarian Union.
+Clark served for many years as honorary secretary of the Vegetarian Society.
+In 1902, he chaired the society's annual meeting.
+He represented the society at international congresses, including those in Chicago in 1893, St Louis in 1903, Paris, and Cologne.
+He attended the May 1905 meeting of the Vegetarian Society in Cambridge, a month before his death.
+Clark was also later credited with helping to establish the International Vegetarian Union.

 Personal life and death

 Clark married Cordelia Collier in 1854.
-Her brother Edwin served as a deacon of the Bible Christian Church and was vice president and treasurer of the Vegetarian Society.
-They had seven children: Ernest, Bertha, Maud, Harold, Ethel, Arthur, and Alfred.
-Arthur was an active vegetarian.
-His wife suffered a seizure in 1889, worsening until her death in 1893 at age 69, and was buried in Weaste Cemetery, Salford.
+Her brother Edwin served as a deacon of the Bible Christian Church and was vice-president and treasurer of the Vegetarian Society.
+James and Cordelia Clark had seven children: Ernest, Bertha, Maud, Harold, Ethel, Arthur, and Alfred.
+Arthur was also active in the vegetarian movement.
+Cordelia suffered a seizure in 1889 and died in 1893 at the age of 69.
+She was buried in Weaste Cemetery, Salford.

-Clark died at his home in Salford on 7 June 1905 at the age of 74, following a paralytic stroke.
-He was also buried in Weaste Cemetery.
+Clark died at his home in Salford on 7 June 1905, aged 74, following a paralytic stroke.
+He was buried in Weaste Cemetery on 10 June.